ChloeL6/Stock-vs-Inflation/README.md

 <br>

-[Chloe](https://github.com/ChloeL6) worked on profiling, cleaning and transformations for the [Emissions by Country](https://www.kaggle.com/datasets/thedevastator/global-fossil-co2-emissions-by-country-2002-2022) data set create the `fct_emissions` table.
+[Chloe](https://github.com/ChloeL6) worked on profiling, cleaning and transformations for the [Big Tech Stock Prices](https://www.kaggle.com/datasets/evangower/big-tech-stock-prices) data set create the `fct_emissions` table.
 Upon completion it was loaded to BigQuery.

 <br>